 VEREIT Office Assets uses adjusted funds from operations ("AFFO") as a non-GAAP supplemental financial performance measure to evaluate the operating performance of VEREIT Office Assets.
 AFFO, as defined by VEREIT Office Assets, excludes certain noncash items such as impairments of goodwill, intangible and right of use assets, straight-line rent, net direct financing lease adjustments, gains or losses on derivatives, reserves for loan loss, gains or losses on the extinguishment or forgiveness of debt and amortization of intangible assets, deferred financing costs, premiums and discounts on debt and investments, above-market lease assets and below-market lease liabilities.
 Management believes that excluding these costs from FFO provides investors with supplemental performance information that is consistent with the performance models and analysis used by management, and provides investors a view of the performance of our portfolio over time.
-AFFO allows for a comparison of the performance of our operations with other real estate companies, as AFFO, or an equivalent measure, is routinely reported by publicly-traded REITs, and VEREIT Office Assets believes often used by analysts and investors for comparison purposes.
+AFFO allows for a comparison of the performance of our operations with other real estate companies, as AFFO, or an equivalent measure, is routinely reported by publicly traded REITs, and VEREIT Office Assets believes often used by analysts and investors for comparison purposes.

-VEREIT Office Assets believes FFO and AFFO, in addition to net (loss) income, as defined by U.S. GAAP, are helpful supplemental performance measures and useful in understanding the various ways in which our management evaluates the performance of VEREIT Office Assets over time.
-However, not all real estate companies accludate FFO and AFFO the same way, so comparisons with other real estate companies may not be meaningful.
-FFO and AFFO should not be considered as alternatives to net (loss) income and are not intended to be used as a liquidity measure indicative of cash flow available to fund our cash needs.
+VEREIT Office Assets believes FFO and AFFO, in addition to net income, as defined by U.S. GAAP, are helpful supplemental performance measures and useful in understanding the various ways in which our management evaluates the performance of VEREIT Office Assets over time.
+However, not all real estate companies calculate FFO and AFFO the same way, so comparisons with other real estate companies may no be meaningful.
+FFO and AFFO should not be considered as alternatives to net income and are not intended to be used as a liquidity measure indicative of cash flow available to fund our cash needs.
 Neither the SEC, Nareit, nor any other regulatory body has evaluated the acceptability of the exclusions used to adjust FFO in order to calculate AFFO and its use as a non-GAAP financial performance measure.

-The table below presents a reconciliation of net income attributable to VEREIT Office Assets to FFO and AFFO for the years ended December 31, 2020, 2019 and 2018 (in millions):
+The table below presents a reconciliation of net income to FFO and AFFO for the six months ended June 30, 2021 and 2020 and the years ended December 31, 2020, 2019 and 2018 (in millions):

-Year Er Year Ended December

-2020 2019 2018

-Net income \$ 32.0 \$ 37.1 \$ 22.0

-Depreciation and amortization of real estate assets 61.9 65.5 80.9

-Impairment of real estate 9.3 3.5

-FFO 103.2 106.1 102.9

-Gain (loss) on derivative instruments, net 0.1 (0.4)

-Amortization of premiums and discounts on debt and equity investments, net (0.7) (0.7) (0.9)

-Amortization of above-market lease assets and deferred lease incentives 0.1 (0.4) (0.5)

-Amortization and write-off of deferred financing costs 0.2 0.1 0.2

-Loss on extinguishment and foregiveness of debt, net (0.1)

-Straight-line rent 1.0 0.2 (2.2)

-AFFO \$103.8 \$105.4 \$ 99.0
+Six Months E nded June 30, Year Er nded Decem ber 31, 2021 2020 2020 2019 2018 Net income \$ 2.1 \$ 32.6 \$ 43.5 \$ 40.6 \$ 25.6 Gain on disposition of real estate assets, net (11.4) (9.8) Depreciation and amortization of real estate assets 29.4 32.3 62.7 70.9 86.3 Impairment of real estate 21.6 0.2 9.3 3.5 Proportionate share of adjustments for unconsolidated entities 0.7 0.4 1.1 FFO attributable to VEREIT Office Assets 53.8 54.1 106.8 115.0 111.9 Gain (loss) on derivative instruments, net 0.1 0.3 Amortization of premiums and discounts on debt and equity investments, net (0.1) (0.4) (0.7) (0.6) (0.8 Amortization of above-market lease assets and deferred lease incentives 0.1 0.1 (0.2) (0.3 Amortization and write-off of deferred financing costs 0.1 0.2 0.1 0.2 Gain (loss) on extinguishment of debt, net 0.1 1.7 1.7 (0.1 Straight-line rent 1.5 0.9 (7.0 AFFO attributable to VEREIT Office Assets \$ 55.4 \$ 55.5 \$109.0 \$114.4 \$103.6